shrawankc11/bencode/README.md

 fmt.Println("#%v", user)

 // Expected output (approx): {"email":"user@example", "name":"example", "address": ""} //default string value for address
-//Unmarshalling requires proper declaration of a struct.
-If a value exists in the bencoded text and not in the struct, then that value is skipped.
+//Unmarshalling requires a proper declaration of a struct.
+Partially provided properties are skipped.
 ```

 Encode from a variable: